 On-Site vs. Off-Site Construction

-On the other hand, off-site construction involves the pre-production of components in a factory setting, which enhances efficiency and reduces waste.
+- Off-site construction involves the pre-production of components in a factory setting, which enhances efficiency and reduces waste.
 The choice between on-site and off-site construction is largely dependent on the specific requirements and constraints of the project.

 Ensuring Structural Integrity